-The North Sea is a marginal sea on the continental shelf of north-west Europe with a total surface area of 850,000 km2 and is bounded by the coastlines of 9 countries.
-The sea is shallow (mean depth 90 m), getting deeper towards the north (up to 725 meters) and the semi-diurnal tide (tidal range 0-5 m) is the dominant feature of the region (Otto et al., 1990).
-Major rivers, such as Rhine, Elbe, Weser, Ems and Thames discharge into the southern part of the sea (Lacroix et al., 2004), making this area a productive ecosystem.
-In this study, the area is limited along the French, Belgian and Dutch North Sea coast (N 50.98°-51.46°, W 1.75°-3.54°).
-This is located close to harbors, where shipping, industrial and agricultural activity is high, putting considerable pressure on the ecological systems of the region (Van Cauwenberghe et al., 2015).
+The North Sea is a marginal sea on the continental shelf of north-western Europe with a total surface area of $850\,000 \,\mathrm{km}^2$ and is bounded by the coastlines of nine countries.
+The sea is shallow (mean depth 90 m), getting deeper towards the north (up to 725 m), and the semidiurnal tide (tidal range 0-5 m) is the dominant feature of the region (Otto et al., 1990).
+Major rivers, such as the Rhine, Elbe, Weser, Ems, and Thames discharge into the southern part of the sea (Lacroix et al., 2004), making this area a productive ecosystem.
+In this study, the area is limited to along the French, Belgian, and Dutch North Sea coast (50.98-51.46° N, 1.75- 3.54° W).
+This is located close to harbours, where shipping, industrial, and agricultural activity is high, putting considerable pressure on the ecological systems of the region (Van Cauwenberghe et al., 2015).

 The MPs concentration in mussels' tissue and seawater that were used to validate and force the model respectively at its North Sea implementation were derived from Van Cauwenberghe et al. (2015).
-Van Cauwenberghe et al. (2015) examined the presence of MPs in wild mussels (M. edulis), and thus collected both biota and water at 6 sampling stations along the French, Belgian and Dutch North Sea coast in late summer of 2011.
-M. edulis (mean shell length: 4 ± 0.5 cm and wet weight (w.w.): 2 ± 0.7 g) and water samples were randomly collected on the local breakwaters, in order to assess the MPs concentration in the organisms and their habitat.
-MPs were present in all analyzed samples, both organisms and water.
-Seawater samples (N=12) had MPs (<1mm) on average 0.4 ± 0.3 particles L^{-1} (range: 0.0 - 0.8 particles L^{-1}) and M. edulis contained on average 0.2 ± 0.3 particles g^{-1} w.w. (or 0.4 ± 0.3 particles individual-1) (Van Cauwenberghe et al., 2015).
-The size range of MPs found within the mussels was 20-90 μ m.
+Van Cauwenberghe et al. (2015) examined the presence of MPs in wild mussels (M. edulis) and thus collected both biota and water at six sampling stations along the French, Belgian, and Dutch North Sea coast in late summer of 2011.
+M. edulis (mean shell length: 4 ± 0.5 cm and wet weight (w.w.): 2 ± 0.7 g) and water samples were randomly collected in the local breakwaters, in order to assess the MPs concentration in the organisms and their habitat.
+MPs were present in all analysed samples, both organisms and water.
+Seawater samples (N = 12)had MPs (< 1 mm) on average 0.4 ± 0.3 particles L-1 (range: 0.0-0.8 particles L^{-1}), and M. edulis contained on average 0.2±0.3 particles g^{-1} w.w. (or 0.4±0.3 particles per individual) (Van Cauwenberghe et al., 2015).
+The size range of MPs found within the mussels was 20-90 μm.

-The Northern Ionian Sea is located in the transition zone between the Adriatic and Ionian Sea.
-The long and complex coastline, presents a high diversity of hydrodynamic and sedimentary features.
-Rivers discharging into the Northern Ionian Sea include Kalamas/Thyamis (Greece) and Butrinto (Albania) (Skoulikidis et al., 2009), making the area suitable for aquaculture.
+The northern Ionian Sea is located in the transition zone between the Adriatic and Ionian Sea.
+The long and complex coastline presents a high diversity of hydrodynamic and sedimentary features.
+Rivers discharging into the northern Ionian Sea include Kalamas/Thyamis (Greece) and Butrinto (Albania) (Skoulikidis et al., 2009; Vlachogianni et al., 2017), making the area suitable for aquaculture.
 Small farming sites and shellfish grounds are operating in Thesprotia (northwestern Ionian Sea) (Theodorou et al., 2011).
-The main source of marine litter inputs in the area originates from anthropogenic activities that mainly include shoreline tourism and recreational activities, poor wastewater management, agriculture, fisheries, aquacultures and shipping (Vlachogianni et al., 2017; Digka et al., 2018a).
-According to Politikos et al. (2020), the area around the Corfu island (Northern Ionian Sea) is characterized as a retention area of litter particles probably due to the prevailing weak coastal circulation.
-Furthermore, a northward current on the east Ionian Sea facilitates the transfer of litter particles towards the Adriatic Sea, which has been characterized as a hotspot of marine litter and one of the most affected areas in the Mediterranean Sea (Pasquini et al., 2016, Vlachogianni et al., 2017, Liubartseva et al., 2018, Politikos et al., 2020).
+The main source of marine litter inputs in the area originates from anthropogenic activities that mainly include shoreline tourism and recreational activities, poor wastewater management, agriculture, fisheries, aquacultures, and shipping (Vlachogianni et al., 2017; Digka et al., 2018a).
+According to Politikos et al. (2020), the area around the Corfu island (northern Ionian Sea) is characterized as a retention area of litter particles probably due to the prevailing weak coastal circulation.
+Furthermore, a northward current on the east Ionian Sea facilitates the transfer of litter particles towards the Adriatic Sea, which has been characterized as a hotspot of marine litter and one of the most affected areas in the Mediterranean Sea (Pasquini et al., 2016; Vlachogianni et al., 2017; Liubartseva et al., 2018; Politikos et al., 2020).